AI

 Why accuracy isn’t enough

-What business users actually need from RAG systems for business users
+What business users actually need

-When someone searches your knowledge base, they expect Google.
+When someone searches a knowledge base, they expect Google.
 Type a question, get an answer, move on.
-But RAG systems for business users can do something Google can’t - they can show their reasoning, cite specific internal documents, and explain why this answer applies to your situation specifically.
+But RAG systems can do something Google can’t: show their reasoning, cite specific internal documents, and explain why this answer applies to your particular situation.
+That’s the opportunity most implementations miss.

-What works is designing for the actual user journey.
+What actually works is designing for the real user journey.
 Someone opens your system because they need an answer to complete their work.
-They do not want to learn a new interface, understand AI concepts, or spend time evaluating results.
+They don’t want to learn a new interface, understand AI concepts, or spend time evaluating results.
 They want confidence that they can act on what they find.
+That means your interface needs to communicate trust before it communicates accuracy: show the source documents, highlight the specific passages the system used, make it obvious when the AI is confident versus when it’s guessing, and let users verify without making verification feel like work.

 Trust through transparency